KintCark/Mediapipe-Convert-Termux/README.md

+u don't need to use break-system-packages anymore all you need to do is make virtual environment.

-update I fixed the ckpt convert.py it now will add missing state_dict to t b e ckpt. so now if u download a pickletensor u can convert it to mediapipe. thx to chatgpt 4o, look in Code Tab
+update I fixed the ckpt convert.py it now will add missing state_dict to the ckpt. so now if u download a pickletensor u can convert it to mediapipe. thx to chatgpt 4o, look in Code Tab